-NFPA’s survey for the U.S. was designed as a statistical sample, based on size of community protected which allows estimates to be made of the totals.
-However, the survey collects summary data and does not collect detailed information needed to deal with specific fire problems.
-By dividing totals from the survey by the totals from NFIRS, we develop multipliers that we can use with the NFIRS totals to compensate for departments who do not participate in NFIRS.
+NFPA’s annual fire experience survey allows estimates to be made of the big picture of the fire problem- how many structure, vehicle or other fires, how many fire deaths and injuries, and how much property loss.
+However, the survey collects summary data and does not collect detailed information needed to identify specific fire problems.
+By dividing totals derived from the survey by the totals from NFIRS, we develop multipliers that we can use with the NFIRS totals to compensate for departments who do not participate in NFIRS.

 Read more about how NFPA estimates fires and fire losses.